HdkTkhs/Vmol/README.md

   ```
   3. PS_DATA/    (directory that contains pseudopotential database [NCPS](http://www.bandstructure.jp/readmee.html))
   4. basis.dat   (LCAO basis set data for constructing initial guesses of the wave functions )
+     The basis set data can be provided by conducting Gaussian16 program suite with an option 'gfinput'.
+The data will
+     be extracted from the Gaussian output file to form the 'basis.dat' file.
      ```
            1 0
       S   7 1.00       0.000000000000